Cathedral of the Incarnation (Garden City, New York): Center for Spiritual Imagination

 The Center for Spiritual Imagination is a ministry of the Cathedral, dedicated to teaching contemplative practice for just living.
 Founded in 2020, the center operates within a spiritual ecology characterized by ancient rhythms, community nurturing, and a focus on justice work.
 Deeply rooted in the church, our Episcopal Visitor is the Bishop of Long Island.

 The Center for Spiritual Imagination is a spiritual organization operated by the Community of the Incarnation.

 The center particularly focuses on serving individuals who identify as "Spiritual But Not Religious," a demographic the organization describes as being open to Christian spiritual practices while often finding institutional religion incompatible with their spiritual growth.
 The center frames its work as part of reimagining how Christian communities might organize and develop in response to declining institutional Christianity in America.

 The organization offers various experiences, programs, and services designed to integrate spiritual practice with social justice advocacy and community engagement.

 History

 The Center for Spiritual Imagination was established in 2020 as part of the Cathedral of the Incarnation's ministry within the Episcopal Diocese of Long Island.
-Its founding members are The Very Rev. Canon Dr. Michael T. Sniffen, Dean of the Cathedral; The Rev. Canon Morgan Mercer-Ladd, former Sub Dean of the Cathedral; The Rev. Canon Adam Bucko, Director of the Center for Spiritual Imagination, and Canon Kris Vieira Coleman, Program Director of the Center for Spiritual Imagination.
+Its founding members are Michael T. Sniffen, Dean of the Cathedral; Morgan Mercer-Ladd, former Sub Dean of the Cathedral; Adam Bucko, Director of the Center for Spiritual Imagination, and Kris Vieira Coleman, Program Director of the Center for Spiritual Imagination.

 The center's work is rooted in a spiritual ecology that maintains an ancient rhythm while remaining committed to nurturing community and pursuing justice in the world.
 This approach integrates contemplative practices with social action.

 The organization describes its approach as rooted in "spiritual ecology" with an emphasis on community building and social justice work.
 The center positions itself as serving those at the margins of traditional church structures, welcoming seekers, doubters, and religious practitioners regardless of denominational affiliation.